na-na-hi/renget/archive/scalylit.md

 **ISBN-10** 0765319519
 **ISBN-13** 978-0765319517
 > **DC 5/5**
-> Probably the only novel on this list that does not feature any human characters, whatsoever.
+> Probably the only novel on this list that (technically) does not feature any human characters, whatsoever.
-> **Note: CA and PS are ommited**, because of the subjective morality of a species that have no qualms regarding cannibalism due to it being required to reach adulthood.
 ‪‪‪‪‪
 **Temeraire** (2006-2017) by Naomi Novik
 Alternate History (dragon riding)